mirage/irmin/README.md

 although it is optimized for append-only store.

-Irminsule is written in pure OCaml, and can thus be compiled to Javascript (to run in the browsers) and Mirage microkernels (to run directly on top of Xen).
+Irminsule is written in pure OCaml, and can thus be compiled to Javascript -- to run in the browsers, and into a Mirage microkernels -- to run directly on top of Xen.

 ### Compile